DIY0R/nestjs-rabbitmq/README.md

 The `deserialize` method is responsible for converting a message from its raw format (typically a Buffer in Node.js) into a JavaScript object or another suitable format for processing.

-#### Method `serializer`
+#### Method `serialize`

-The `serializer` method is responsible for converting a JavaScript object or any other data format into a raw format (typically a Buffer) suitable for transmission over RabbitMQ.
+The `serialize` method is responsible for converting a JavaScript object or any other data format into a raw format (typically a Buffer) suitable for transmission over RabbitMQ.

 In this case, it will be applied to all methods of [`RmqGlobalService`](#RmqGlobalService).